tfbf/Bible-Malayalam-Sathyavedapusthakam-1910/README.rst

 4. Open ES File Explorer and navigate to /sdcard folder.
 It might be the default folder when you open ES File Explorer.
 5. Click device menu -> New -> Folder.
 Name new folder as jsword (all lowercase)
 6. Navigate to Download folder.
 That's where the module is downloaded in Step 3.
-7. Long press (not just tap) on mal.zip file.
+7. Long press (not just tap) on mal-0.1.zip file.
 It will pop up a menu with many options.
 Select "Extract to" menu option.
 8. Select "Choose path" option
 9. Type /sdcard/jsword as the path.
 Click Ok.
 10. Open AndBible and you will see Malayalam content (Change language to Malayalam from Menu).